zheweixu84/making-journal/journal-pages/week-06.md

 ### Consultaion Reflection

 From the consultation, I been picked up that I can clarify more about 'why' questions.
+And I need to think more about the conceptual design.
+What do I really want the audience to feel.
+And what kind of format should I use to represent my idea because this proposal is kind of abstract and hard to installed.
+I felt like I need to rethinking about my process and what is the idea that I deeply want to develvered to the audience.

+The consultation give me the idea of sharpen my project on the impact and can be includes more interactions between the audience and the installation.